supa2/Automaton/The-player-machine.md

 ### Atm_player& speed( int v ) ###

 Modifies the speed of the pattern, value is a percentage.
-At speed( 100 ) - the default - everything plays at the speed specified in the pattern array, at 50 everything plays at half speed, at 300 everyting plays at triple speed, etc...
+At speed( 100 ) - the default - everything plays at the speed specified in the pattern array, at 50 everything plays at half speed, at 300 everything plays at triple speed, etc...

 ```c++
 void setup() {